What Is User Flow?

 User Flow Definition

 User flow refers to the flow chart or diagram that shows the path a prototypical user will take when visiting an application.
 UX designers mostly use visualized paths.
 User flow captures the entire process in a single image.
-It places the customer at the heart of the design process helping product teams to give them a better user experience.
+It places the customer at the heart of the design process, helping product teams give them a better user experience.

 The process can be such as a signup or a purchase.